 The pool shower facilities are marked and designated for Youth Male, Youth Female, Adult Female, and Adult Male.
 The upper shower house contains individual shower and toilet rooms.
-The Boy Scouts of America follow a strict policy on Youth Protection and it is important that all groups use the appropriate shower facility.
+Scouting America follows a strict policy on Youth Protection and it is important that all groups use the appropriate shower facility.
 If special arrangements need to be made to accommodate Scouts due to an injury, illness, or a disability please inform the Camp Office prior to or during check-in on Sunday.
 Please abide by these rules when using the Shower Houses and other camp facilities.
 The Shower Houses will close from TAPS until 6:30 am each day.
 Please ensure your scouts shower as regularly as possible.